AutoGraph-R1: End-to-End Reinforcement Learning for Knowledge Graph Construction: Introduction

 Retrieval-Augmented Generation (RAG) has become a cornerstone for enhancing Large Language Models (LLMs), enabling them to ground responses in external knowledge, reduce hallucinations, and incorporate real-time, domain-specific information \citep{gao2024retrievalaugmentedgenerationlargelanguage, peng2024graphretrievalaugmentedgenerationsurvey}.
 A particularly promising frontier is graph-based RAG, where LLMs leverage the structured nature of Knowledge Graphs (KGs) for complex data sensemaking and reasoning \citep{edge_local_2025}.
 The typical pipeline begins by constructing a KG from unstructured text, often using LLM-driven extractors and heuristics \citep{han_pive_2024, lairgi_itext2kg_2024, bai_autoschemakg_2025}, which then supports downstream question answering \citep{gutierrez_hipporag_2025, sun_think--graph_2024}.

 Despite its potential, the prevailing graph-based RAG paradigm suffers from a fundamental disconnect: the process is split into two isolated phases.
 First, a construction phase, where a graph is built and evaluated on intrinsic metrics like precision and coverage \citep{huang_can_2025}.
 Second, an application phase, where this static graph is used for a downstream task.
 The critical flaw in this approach is that a ``good'' graph by intrinsic standards is not necessarily a ``useful'' one for the end task \citep{xue_knowledge_2022}.
-For instance, a graph built to maximize factual accuracy might be structurally fragmented, causing retrievers to fail on multi-hop questions that require connecting distant information, as illustrated in Figure \ref{fig:teaser}.
+For instance, striving for exhaustive completeness often creates noisy, fragmented graphs where relevance signals are diluted or critical reasoning paths are broken, as illustrated in Figure \ref{fig:teaser}.

 This disconnect persists because closing the loop between downstream performance and graph construction is technically challenging.
-The construction process generating discrete (subject, predicate, object) triples and performing entity resolution is inherently non-differentiable.
+The construction process generating discrete (subject, predicate, object) triples is inherently non-differentiable.
 Consequently, standard gradient-based optimization cannot backpropagate performance signals from a downstream task, such as question answering accuracy, to guide the graph generation model.
 The graph, once built, cannot learn from its failures.
 To bridge this gap, we employ Reinforcement Learning (RL).
 While prior work has used RL to refine retrieval over search tools or improve query reformulation \citep{jin_search-r1_2025, jiang_s3_2025, luo_graph-r1_2025}, our work is the first to leverage RL to directly optimize the KG construction process itself.
 We introduce AutoGraph-R1, a framework that fine-tunes an LLM-based graph generator by optimizing for downstream task performance.
 As shown in Figure \ref{fig:workflow}, the graph generation model learns a construction policy from raw text.
 The utility of the generated graph is then evaluated in a downstream RAG pipeline, yielding a reward signal.
 This task-aware reward is used to update the generator's parameters via policy gradient methods, guiding it to produce graphs that are not just factually accurate but functionally optimal, for instance, by creating valid paths that facilitate complex reasoning.